DEsalasL/lopit_analyst/README.md

 - Scaling:
   You must set '--scaling False' if you are using solely TMT data that was preprocessed with the lopit_analyst_workflow (as it produces normalized TMT data).
 However, you must set '--scaling True' if you want to use calc.pI (isoelectric point).
 - Markers:
   1) As the number of proteins in the organelles vary, usually, a variable or unbalanced number of markers per organelle is available for machine learning.
 Such unbalance could lead to biases during the classification process.
-Hence, the workflow allows the user to balance training set via generation of synthetic markers (e.g., ‘borderline’, or ‘smote’).
+Hence, the workflow allows the user to balance training set via generation of synthetic markers (e.g., ‘Borderline’, or ‘Smote’) and to select the desired strategy (e.g., all_mminority, not_minority, not_majority, all, auto, keep_ratio).
+For information on the strategies see https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html
-  2) The workflow splits the provided markers according to specified fractions:
+  2) The workflow splits the provided markers according to user-specified fractions:
-     - training and test, which yield classifications with uncalibrated probabilities, or
+     - training and test sets to yield classifications with uncalibrated probabilities, or
-     - training, calibration, and test sets, which yield classifications with calibrated probabilities.
+     - training, calibration, and test sets to yield classifications with calibrated probabilities.
 To enable this behavior set '--calibration True' and provide the corresponding fraction value for each set.
-Depending on the number or markers per organelle, you might have very few markers for calibration and in such a case it will be unrealiable.
+Depending on the number or markers per organelle, you might have very few markers for calibration and in such a case calibration will be unrealiable.
 For this reason, the workflow allows you to generate synthetic markers by setting '--augment_calibration_set True'.
 - Parallel processing:
-  To enable paralell processing you can pass the number of CPUs to be used for the process. for example, n_jobs 1, n_jobs 2 will allow you to use 1 or 2 CPUs respectively.
+  To enable paralell processing you can pass the number of CPUs to be used for the process.
+For example, n_jobs 1 or n_jobs 2 will allow you to use 1 or 2 CPUs, respectively.
 You can also use -2 to use all but 1 available CPUs.
 However, you must be careful when declaring n_jobs -2 as you might interfere with other concurrent processes in the system.

+** Note: for each method you will find a directory containing the metrics needed to judge whether you should or not trust the predicted classification.**

 \# SML by master protein accession:
 ```
-lopit_analyst.py sml --input Step5__Clustering_Pmar_protein_level/PL1PL2PLNPLO/All_results_PL1PL2PLNPLO.tsv \
+lopit_analyst.py sml --input Step5__Clustering_Pmar_protein_level/PL1PL2PLNPLO/All_results_PL1PL2PLNPLO.markers_mapped.tsv \
                      --out_name Pmar_protein_level_smote \
                      --markers_file  Pmar_385markers.19359.12112024.capitalized.tsv \
-                     --balancing_method smote \
+                     --balancing_method Smote \
                      --sampling_strategy auto \
                      --threshold 0.99 \
                      --scaling True \